Esports giant Riot settles discrimination case for $100M - NewsBreak

 “League of Legends” is the world's most popular esport, and Riot Games operates its 12 professional international leagues.
 The publisher said in November the player base for games in the “League of Legends” universe had surpassed 180 million players per month.

 The lawsuit filed in November 2018 alleged equal pay violations, gender discrimination, sexual harassment and retaliation toward female employees.
-A settlement of $10 million was reached in December 2019, but two California agencies — the departments of Fair Employment and Housing and Labor Standards Enforcement — opposed it based on the belief it was rushed.‘On edge’: Road rage on the rise, but here’s how to defuse tensions
+A settlement of $10 million was reached in December 2019, but two California agencies — the departments of Fair Employment and Housing and Labor Standards Enforcement — opposed it based on the belief it was rushed.

 New counsel was hired, and just over two years later, Monday's agreement was announced by Riot and the plaintiffs' new lawyers.